Fun and Easy Retrospective Alternatives

 GroupMap’s fun agile retrospectives.
 Creative and fun ways of running focussed and effective retrospective meetings with your team.

-Why Run a Fun Agile Retrospective?
+Why Run Fun Agile Retrospective?

 Running fun agile retrospectives can help inject fresh perspectives into your meetings.
 They can also help address bad habits or antipatterns.